shimaamiri/Experimental_Assignment1/README.md

 In the assignment package go to the main branch then follow one of the following methods to run the code with real robot.

-1. Share the ROS master with the ROSbot and execute the code from your PC.
+- Share the ROS master with the ROSbot and execute the code from your PC.
 Ensure both are on the same network, and set the ROS_MASTER IP to match the ROSbot's.
-2. Install the package directly on the ROSbot, considering it has ROS Melodic and OpenCV installed.
+- Install the package directly on the ROSbot, considering it has ROS Melodic and OpenCV installed.

-Finally run the dedicated launch file:
+Finally run the same launch file as in the simulation:

 ```bash
 roslaunch rosbot_bringup assignment.launch